The Local Lemma is asymptotically tight for SAT: Introduction

 The function $f(k)$ is not known to be computable.
 In order to still be able to upper bound its value, one tries to restrict to a smaller/simpler class of formulas.
 When looking for unsatisfiable $(k,s)$-CNF formulas it is naturally enough to consider {\em minimal unsatisfiable formulas}, i.e., unsatisfiable CNF formulas that become satisfiable if we delete any one of their clauses.
 The set of minimal unsatisfiable CNF formulas is denoted by MU.
-As observed by Tarsi (c.f. \cite{AharoniLinial}), all formulas in MU have more clauses then variables, but some have only one more.
-The class of these MU formulas, having one more clauses than variables is denoted by MU(1).
+As observed by Tarsi (cf.\ \cite{AharoniLinial}), all formulas in MU have more clauses than variables, but some have only one more.
+The class of these MU formulas, having one more clauses than variables, is denoted by MU(1).
 This class has been widely studied (see, e.g., \cite{AharoniLinial}, \cite{DDK}, \cite{KZ}, \cite{K}, \cite{S}).
-Hoory and Szeider \cite{HSCompMU} considered the function $f_{1}(k)$, denoting the largest integer such that no $(k, f_{1}(k))$-CNF formula is in MU(1).
-They showed that $f_{1}(k)$ is computable and is an upper bound for $f(k)$.
-Their computer search determined the value of $f_1(k)$ for small $k$: $f_1(5) = 7$, $f_1(6) = 11$, $f_1(7) = 17$, $f_1(8) = 29$, $f_1(9) = 51$.
+Hoory and Szeider \cite{HSCompMU} considered the function $f_{1}(k)$, denoting the largest integer such that no $(k, f_{1}(k))$-CNF formula is in MU(1), and showed that $f_{1}(k)$ is computable.
+Their computer search determined the values of $f_1(k)$ for small $k$: $f_1(5) = 7$, $f_1(6) = 11$, $f_1(7) = 17$, $f_1(8) = 29$, $f_1(9) = 51$.
 Via the trivial inequality $f(k) \leq f_{1}(k)$, these are the best known upper bounds on $f(k)$ in this range.
 In contrast, even the value of $f(5)$ is not known.
+(For $k\le4$ it is a doable exercise to see that $f(k)=f_1(k)=k$.)

+In \cite{Gebauer} $(k,d)$-trees were introduced to construct unsatisfiable CNF formulas and upper bound the functions $f$ and $l$.
+Since these formulas also reside in the class MU(1), we can also use them to upper bound $f_1$.
+Most of the content of the following statement appears already in Lemma~1.6 of \cite{Gebauer}.